sf-wdi-44/schedule/README.md

 <h1>Welcome to WDI 44!</h1>

 Class runs 9:15AM - 5PM daily.
-You are allotted 3 unexcused absences (3 tardies will count as an absence) before you will be asked to leave the program.
+You are allotted 3 unexcused absences (3 tardies = 1 absence) before you will be asked to leave the program.

-<a href="homework.md">Homework</a> is assigned daily; we will occasionally ask you to submit via the <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Document</a> for review.
+<a href="homework.md">Homework</a> is assigned daily; we will occasionally ask you to submit via the <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Doc</a> for review.

-All class communications will be conducted through Slack in the `wdi_sf_44_strictlybiz` channel (we also have a `wdi_sf_44_funnybiz` for everything else).
-You will be prompted by Slack to fill out the <a href="https://goo.gl/forms/UPjmSkD0RBhNKgW32">Weekly Pulse Check</a> every Thursday morning.
+All curriculum-related communication will happen in Slack in the `wdi_sf_44_strictlybiz` channel (`wdi_sf_44_funnybiz` for everything else).
+This Slack channel will prompt you to fill out a <a href="https://goo.gl/forms/UPjmSkD0RBhNKgW32">Weekly Pulse Check</a> every Thursday morning – make sure your notifications are on!
 Use this Pulse Check to decide for yourself if you need to schedule a one-on-one with an instructor.

 Schedule one-on-ones with your instructors as needed, either via Slack or in person.
 We highly recommend you check in regularly with your instructors; keeping us updated on your progress will better equip us to support you throughout the 12 weeks.
 Read past students' pro-tips <a href="pro-tips.md">here</a>.